Program dates for the next program are July 1 - July 23, 2018

 Although Poland may adopt the Euro at some point, the official Polish currency is currently the zloty.
 One US dollar is usually worth about 3 zloty.
 Most towns and cities in Poland have ATMs, but Bezlawki does not have one so plan to change some money at the Gdansk airport.
 Credit cards are often accepted in major cities, and Visa is the most widely accepted credit card in Poland.
 You will be in charge of obtaining, converting, and protecting your cash for incidentals (we suggest that you bring about $200).

 At Bezlawki, you will stay in classrooms that have been adapted as dormitories.
 You will be provided with a sleeping mat, linens and a small pillow.
 It is suggested that you bring a light blanket or a sleeping bag depending on your preference, and any other items (larger pillow etc) that you may want.
 There will be approximately six students per room, and males and females will have separate rooms.
 Males and females will have separate shared bathrooms (toilets), but shower facilities are shared (males and females have separate bathing times).
+Gender identity and sleeping/showering preferences will be taken into account before establishing dorm composition and shower schedules.
 A (small) washer may be available on site, and its use should be kept to a minimum.
 It is recommended that you bring your own laundry detergent if you have sensitive skin or are allergic to heavy fragrances like those often found in detergent in Poland.
 Cloths can be hung to dry.
 The staff will have cell phones for emergencies.
 A basic computer room and Wi-Fi will likely be available at the school site, however internet access will likely be intermittent and slow.
 Be prepared for the possibility that you may be without access to the internet for several days at a time.

 Meals and Special Nutritional Needs